Syed2422/data-sourcing-challenge/README.md

 # data-sourcing-challenge
-Please look at the colab link in the other file, copy paste that into a new tab, and there is the code.
+Please look at the colab link in the other file, copy paste colab link that into a new tab, and there is the code.